kfeder/naltrexone_reanalysis/supplement.md

 By specifying these quantities, we can calcuate the value of each cell of the stratified tables.
-Having now stratified on the unobserved confounder, we calculate an adjusted risk ratio for the association of naltrexone with relapse, conditional on the unobserved variable.
+Having now stratified on the unobserved variable, we calculate an adjusted risk ratio for the association of naltrexone with relapse, conditional on the unobserved variable.

 Implementation of this method is shown below.